Bahaa-Eldeen-Shaban/Bahaa-Eldeen-Shaban/README.md

 ### 🚀 About Me

+- 🏢 **Cairo University - Faculty of Engineering - Electrical Engineering Department**
 - 🔭 I'm currently a student at DEPI scholarship , IBM Data Science Track.
 - 🌱 I'm actively expanding my knowledge in AI and Machine Learning through Courses.
 - 🤔 I'm currently seeking to deepen my understanding of advanced machine learning algorithms and their practical applications.
+- 💬 **Ask me about**:
+  - My experience with **Python, and SQL**
-- 💬 Ask me about my journey from Electrical Engineering to Data Science!
+  - **my journey from Electrical Engineering to Data Science!**
-- ⚡ Fun fact: I'm passionate about football tactics and data-driven scouting - I love exploring how data can enhance the beautiful game!
+- ⚡ Fun fact: I'm passionate about football, and I love tea.

 <br/>